 Exam dates and booking for exams

-Exams take place on Mondays, Wednesdays and Fridays (excluding December and public holidays) and within the six-month time period (see time limits below within which exams must be taken).
-An appointment should be made at least 7 (seven) business days in advance of the day on which the candidate wishes to write.
-SAIFM will try as far as possible to provide a venue as close to the candidate as possible, making use of its extensive network of exam centres.
+Exams take place every business day (excluding public holidays and during the closure of the venue in December) and within the six-month time period (see time limits below).
+You will be required to make an appointment at least 7 (seven) business days in advance of the day on which you wish to write.
+SAIFM will try as far as possible to provide you with a venue where you live, making use of its extensive network of exam centres.
 If not possible, SAIFM will arrange an exam at the nearest possible venue.
-48 hours’ notice of cancellation is needed, if this is not met, the candidate will be charged a cancellation fee, which must be settled before another exam booking will be made.
+48 Hours’ notice of cancellation is needed, if this is not met, the learner will be charged a cancellation fee, which must be settled before another exam booking will be made.
+Bookings will only be accepted if the payment has been received.
 Bookings can only be made through SAIFM’s offices by contacting Hayley Pfeifer or Susan Jansen van Rensburg.
-Bookings will only be accepted if the payment has been received.
+Alternatively, a learner may request the remote online invigilation.

 Results and certificates

-The cost of the JSE Equity Compliance Officer exam is R1198-00 (Inc. VAT) applicable only if payment is made and proof thereof received by our office by no later than 31 March 2018.
+The cost of the JSE Equity Compliance Officer exam is R1810-00 (Inc. VAT).
 This allows for: